-4. With the 3rd workbook active, click the Add New Columns button Hto add a column.
+With the 3rd workbook active, click the Add New Columns button to add a column.
 Highlight all columns and select Column: Set Multiple Columns Values from the main menu or right-click the columns and select Set Multiple Columns Values from the shortcut menu to open the Set Values dialog box.

-5. Expand the bottom panel by clicking the Show Scripts button .
-Enter this script in the Before Formula Scripts edit box, range r2=[F2]F2!wcol(j);
+Expand the bottom panel by clicking the Show Scripts button Line.
+Enter this script in the Before Formula Scripts edit box, range r1=[F1]F1!wcol(j); //"j" is the column index.